-Zach considered asking the Admiral to have security to move the media to one side of the bay only, but realized that would take some hours to drain and re-organize the bay.
+Zach considered having Emkir ask security move the media to one side or the other of the bay, but saw doing that would take hours, draining and re-organizing the bay.
 The time for such planning was before this circus got started rather than after it was too late.
 This also let Emkir reassess his process.
-He’d been pulling in flimsies and some actual paper.
+He'd been pulling in flimsies and some actual paper.
 But he'd also received numerous solid items and devices too, and had no time to do more than separate them off to a pile on the floor.
-Realizing he should’ve planned better, Emkir told Sergeant Heardin he'd be right back and went to grab a desk from the berth offices.
+Realizing he should've planned better, Emkir told Sergeant Heardin he'd be right back and went to grab a desk from the berth offices.
 Once the three had boarded the port taxi and left, Emkir emerged with the desk.
 He spent a few minutes situating it and organizing his space better while the Sergeant, after the vehicle left, had representatives deposit their offers again.

-Once in the taxi, the driver closed all doors and climbed in, asking if that was everyone?
-Once that was confirmed, he started moving, careful not to hit anyone or move before a space was clear.
-As the car moved, the doors automatically locked, which Rol was thankful for as the media closed in screaming questions, taking video and asking for Rol to stop the vehicle and speak.
+With everyone in the taxi, the driver closed the doors, climbed in and asked if that was everyone?
+With that confirmed, he got them moving, careful not to hit anyone or enter a space before it was cleared.
+The doors automatically locked when the car moved, for which Rol was glad when the media closed in screaming questions, taking video and asking for Rol to stop the vehicle and speak.
 Zach shot Rol a look and said, "You're Mr. Popularity today."
 As the crowd reacted, some were even trying to find cracks into which they could shove their interview offers, and more than one was knocked down by the vehicle.
-Once, the car was forced to stop to not run someone over and that reporter was quickly escorted out by security for impeding the flow of traffic.
+More than once, the car was forced to stop to not run someone over, and that reporter was quickly escorted out by security for impeding the flow of traffic.

 When they were finally clear of the main crowds, the driver confirmed the berth number for the Countess' ship as L-279.25 and told them the trip would take roughly twenty minutes.
 As they relaxed in the back, it became apparent there was some automated control to the vehicle as the driver asked if there was anything he could get them?
 Rol made a point of asking Ms. Vik if she wanted anything, as she seemed to have allowed herself to sink away from the events surrounding them with her eyes closed.
 Once roused back to reality, Ms. Vik said she was good, without a glance at the driver.
 The driver smoothly followed up, asking "Once we reach the berth, is there a next stop?"